marybngozi/gpcal/README.md

 # gpcal
-A grade calculator for university students in Nigeria
+A grade calculator for students in Tertiary Institutes (University, polytechnic, e.t.c. ) in Nigeria